 I suspected the problem wasn’t a misreporting by Facebook, but that Ayush was looking at two different numbers he thought were the same but were not.
 I suspected correctly.

 The Facebook Ad “Click”

-Within the Ads Manager, Facebook will provide some basic results based on how you’ve optimized your campaign.
+Within the Ads Manager, Facebook will provide some basic results based on how you’ve optimized your The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 The typical report will give you results for “Clicks” and “Click-Through Rate” like this:

 Understand that the number reported here is the “Total number of clicks the ad received.”
 If you shared a link, that does include clicks on that link.
 But it also includes things like:

 - Expanding the description

 And there are many more.
 If you’re tracking the success of an ad that is driving traffic to your website by focusing on Clicks, CTR and CPC (thinking they are focused on website clicks), you are over reporting your success.

 If you optimize for website clicks, Facebook will automatically show you the number of website clicks an ad generates within the main Ads Manager report: